renebarto/baremetal/doc/tutorials/21-gpio.md

   - Line 123: We declare the method `RegisterEventHandler()` to register an event handler
   - Line 124: We declare the method `UnregisterEventHandler()` to unregister an event handler
   - Line 125: We declare the method `EventToString()` to convert an event to a string
-  - Line 128: We declare the static private method `SwitchButtonInterruptHandler()` which is the GPIO pin interrupt handler As the parameter will point to the class instance, it will call the class method `SwitchButtonInterruptHandler()`
+  - Line 128: We declare the static private method `SwitchButtonInterruptHandler()` which is the GPIO pin interrupt handler.
+As the parameter will point to the class instance, it will call the method `SwitchButtonInterruptHandler()`
   - Line 129: We declare the private method `SwitchButtonInterruptHandler()` to handle debouncing of the switch button
   - Line 130: We declare the static private method `SwitchButtonDebounceHandler()` which is the timer timeout handler for switch button debouncing.
-As the context parameter will point to the class instance, it will call the class method `SwitchButtonDebounceHandler()`
+As the context parameter will point to the class instance, it will call the method `SwitchButtonDebounceHandler()`
   - Line 131: We declare the private method `SwitchButtonDebounceHandler()` to handle debouncing of the switch button
   - Line 132: We declare the static private method `SwitchButtonTickHandler()` which is the timer timeout handler for switch button holding.
-As the context parameter will point to the class instance, it will call the class method `SwitchButtonTickHandler()`
+As the context parameter will point to the class instance, it will call the method `SwitchButtonTickHandler()`
   - Line 133: We declare the private method `SwitchButtonTickHandler()` to handle holding down the switch button
-  - Line 13: We declare the private method `HandleSwitchButtonEvent()` which deals with internal state keeping
+  - Line 134: We declare the private method `HandleSwitchButtonEvent()` which deals with internal state keeping

 ### KY-040.cpp {#TUTORIAL_21_GPIO_ADDING_INTELLIGENCE_TO_THE_SWITCH_BUTTON___STEP_5_KY_040CPP}